Exciting Trial Results for Tandem’s Control-IQ Hybrid Closed Loop System

-During the trial, participants remained on the closed loop for 92% of the time, only out of closed loop when CGM was not available.
-There was a software issue near the end of the trial in March of 2019 that meant that some participants were off of the loop during the trial for up to 4 weeks.
+During the trial, participants remained on the closed loop for 92 percent of the time, only out of closed loop when continuous glucose monitor (CGM) was not available.
+There was a software issue near the end of the trial in March of 2019 that meant that some participants were off of the loop during the trial for up to four weeks.

 The results were extremely well-received in the room at the American Diabetes Association’s 79th Scientific Sessions, where the study was presented.
 JDRF CEO Aaron Kowalski said “the proof is in the pudding that people with diabetes will benefit … I think it’s wonderful to have competition in the space and drive better outcomes.”

 Interim results from another Control-IQ study currently in progress, the Freelife Kid AP study were presented at the same session.
 The completed study, taking place in France, is expected to include 120 participants with type 1 diabetes ages 6 to 12 years old.
 An interim analysis after 12 weeks from the first 30 included subjects showed similar improvements in time in range, and lowered incidences of hyperglycemia and hypoglycemia.

 Control-IQ builds on the Basal-IQ algorithm which was approved by the FDA last summer.
 Basal-IQ is a predictive low glucose suspend feature, which uses data from the Dexcom G6 CGM to predict what blood sugars will be, suspend insulin delivery when low blood glucose is predicted, and then automatically resumes insulin delivery once blood glucose levels begin to rise.